javascript-tutorial/en.javascript.info/9-regular-expressions/02-regexp-character-classes/article.md

 alert( "CS 4".match(regexp) ); // CS 4 (space is also a character)
 ```

-Please note that a dot means "any character", but not the "absense of a character".
+Please note that a dot means "any character", but not the "absence of a character".
 There must be a character to match it:

 ```js run
 alert( "CS4".match(/CS.4/) ); // null, no match because there's no character for the dot